A Parent's Guide to EF College Coaching

 As students move on from coaching, they have more than a planner or a checklist.
 They understand what works for them.
 They have practiced systems for planning, starting, adjusting, and following through.
 They have built greater consistency, flexibility, and self-trust.

-Instead of relying on “I’ll do it later,” students learn to recognize what is getting in the way and use strategies that help them take action.
+Instead of relying on “I’ll do it later,” students learn to recognize what is getting in their way and use strategies to take action.

 Coaching, Therapy, and Tutoring: Different Roles